 Question: I’ve lost the keys to my gumball / candy vending machine.
-How do I remove the lock so I can replace it?
+How can I open a gumball machine without the key?

-- Drill bits - 1/4 inch drill bit and a small sized bite 1/8 inch bit or smaller
+- 2 x drill bits - a sharp but regular size 1/4 inch drill bit and a 1/8 inch or smaller bit

 - Masking tape (optional)

 - Needle nose pliers or vice grips (optional)